BlueGreenMagick/xml-doc/README.md

-# easy-xml
+# xml-doc

-easy-xml is a rust library to read, modify, and write XML documents.
+xml-doc is a rust library to read, modify, and write XML documents.

 It's aim is to be able to read **any** xml files, and modify only the parts you want to.